bradymholt/geekytidbits.com/README.md

 ## Code Formatting

 Code formatting is handled by [rouge](https://github.com/jneen/rouge).
 Simply use the tripe backtick Markdown syntax (```).
 To change the styling, update the \_sass/\_syntax-highlighting.scss file with one of the [pygments-css theme files](https://github.com/richleland/pygments-css).
+Also, here is the [list of supported languages](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers).

 # Provisioning